pradipto111/SignLanguageDetection/README.md

 ```

 ## Steps to train the model:
-1. Download the project repository, and cd into it.
+1. Download the project repository, and navigate into the directory.
 ```
 $ git clone https://github.com/pradipto111/mediapipe_SignLanguage.git
 ```